Daikin Park: Soccer

 While primarily a baseball venue, Daikin Park can adequately host sports such as soccer and both codes of rugby.
 The venue can also play host to large-scale music concerts.
 It is not large enough to comfortably accommodate American football.
-However, the opening of BBVA Compass Stadium four blocks southeast on Texas Avenue for MLS's Houston Dynamo in 2012 has effectively made its use for future soccer games moot.
+However, the opening of BBVA Compass Stadium four blocks southeast on Texas Avenue for MLS's Houston Dynamo FC in 2012 has effectively made its use for future soccer games moot.

 Its debut as a soccer venue happened during the 2006 edition of the CONCACAF Champions Cup.
-The stadium hosted the first leg of the quarterfinal between Portmore United of Jamaica (the "home" team) and Club América of Mexico.
+The stadium hosted the first leg of the quarterfinal between Portmore United F.C. of Jamaica (the "home" team) and Club América of Mexico.